mk-fg/python-libraptorq/README.rst

 See output with --help option for all the other script parameters.

-To use as a python module, do ``import libraptorq`` and roughly same things as `__main__.py <https://github.com/mk-fg/python-libraptorq/blob/master/libraptorq/__main__.py>`_ does.
+To use as a python2 module, do ``import libraptorq`` and roughly same things as `__main__.py <https://github.com/mk-fg/python-libraptorq/blob/master/libraptorq/__main__.py>`_ does.